philiptaron/systemd/systemd-259/posts/13-defer-partitions.md

 1️⃣3️⃣ Here's the 13th post highlighting key new features of the recently released v259 release of systemd. [#systemd259](https://mastodon.social/tags/systemd259) [#systemd](https://mastodon.social/tags/systemd)

-In episode 7 and 11 of this series we already talked about `systemd-repart` a bit.
+In episode 7 and 11 of this series we already talked about [`systemd-repart`][systemd-repart] a bit.
 Here's another pair of features we added in 259: there are new switches `--defer-partitions-empty=` and `--defer-partitions-factory-reset=`.
 These take a boolean argument, and are closely related to the pre-existing `--defer-partitions=` switch.